-- 1.1 This Statement of Case ('Statement') is submitted on behalf of GPE (St Thomas Street) Limited ('the Appellant') in support of an appeal ('the Appeal') against the London Borough of Southwark's ('LBS') failure to determine an application for planning permission and listed building consent ('the Application') in accordance with the statutory determination timescales for the redevelopment of New City Court, 4-26 St Thomas Street, London, SE1 9RS ('the Site'). - 1.2 The statutory determination timescales were extended by agreement between the parties a number of times, the latest being to 9 July 2021. - 1.3 This Statement sets out why the Appellant considers that the Application should be granted and outlines the evidence which the Appellant proposes to call in support of its case at the inquiry. - 1.4 The Application was received by LBS on the 11 December 2018 (LBS Ref: 18/AP/4039 & 18/AP/4040).
-The listed building consent application was validated on 8 January 2019 and the planning application was validated on 22 January 2019. - 1.5 The full descriptions of development for both the planning application and listed building consent application are set out below:
+- 1.1 This Statement of Case ('Statement') is submitted on behalf of GPE (St Thomas Street) Limited ('the Appellant') in support of an appeal ('the Appeal') against the London Borough of Southwark's ('LBS') failure to determine an application for planning permission and listed building consent ('the Application') in accordance with the statutory determination timescales for the redevelopment of New City Court, 4-26 St Thomas Street, London, SE1 9RS ('the Site'). - 1.2 This Statement sets out why the Appellant considers that the Application should be granted and outlines the evidence which the Appellant proposes to call in support of its case at the inquiry. - 1.3 The Application was received by LBS on the 21st April 2021 (LBS Ref: 21/AP/1361 & 21/AP/1364).
+The listed building consent application was validated on 22nd April 2021 and the planning application was validated on 27th April 2021. - 1.4 The full description of development for both the planning application and listed building consent application are set out below:

-Planning application ref: 18/AP/4039
+Planning application ref: 21/AP/1361

-'Redevelopment to include demolition of the 1980s office buildings and erection of a 37 storey building (plus two basement levels) of a maximum height of 144m (AOD), restoration and refurbishment of the listed terrace (nos.
-4-16 St Thomas Street) and change of use of lower floors to Class A1 retail, and redevelopment of Keats House (nos.
-24-26 St Thomas Street) with removal, relocation and reinstatement of the historic façade on a proposed building, to provide a total of 46,374sqm of Class B1 office floorspace, 765sqm of Class A1 retail floorspace, 1,139sqm of Class A3 retail floorspace, 615sqm of leisure floorspace (Class D2), 719sqm hub space (Class B1/D2) and a 825sqm elevated public garden within the 37-storey building, associated public realm and highways improvements, provision for a new access to the Borough High Street entrance to the Underground Station, cycling parking, car parking, service, refuse and plant areas, and all ancillary or associated works.'
+'Redevelopment to include demolition of the 1980s office buildings and erection of a 26-storey building (plus mezzanine and two basement levels) of a maximum height of 108.0m AOD, restoration and refurbishment of the listed terrace (nos.
+4-16 St Thomas Street), and redevelopment of Keats House (nos.
+24-26 St Thomas Street) with removal, relocation and reinstatement of the historic façade on a proposed building, to provide 46,851sqm GEA of Class E(g)(i) office floorspace, 360sqm GEA flexible office E(g)(i)/retail E(a) floorspace, 592sqm GEA Class E(b) restaurant/café floorspace and a public rooftop garden, and 5,190sqm GEA of affordable workspace within the Georgian terrace, Keats House and part of the tower, associated public realm and highways improvements, provision for a new access to the Borough High Street entrance to the Underground Station, cycling parking, car parking, service, refuse and plant areas, and all ancillary or associated works.'

-Listed building consent application ref: 18/AP/4040
+Listed building consent application ref: 21/AP/1364

-'Restoration, rebuilding and refurbishment of the listed terrace (nos.
-4-16 St Thomas Street) including: Demolition of 1980s fabric across the rear elevation and demolition of the attached 1980s office building, and reinstatement of the rear elevation of the terrace and provision of shopfronts.
-Rebuild the second floor, roof and chimneys of no. 16, reskin the side façade and creation of ground floor entrances.
+'Listed building consent for restoration, rebuilding and refurbishment of the listed terrace (nos.
+4-16 St Thomas Street) including: Demolition of 1980s fabric across the rear elevation and demolition of the attached 1980s office building, reinstatement of the rear elevation of the terrace, and recladding and partial rebuilding of rear walls.
+Rebuild roof and chimneys, reskin the side façade and front façade at top floor level of 1980s extension.
 Rebuild the roof and chimneys of no. 14.
 Removal and replacement of roof slates with natural slate to nos.
-4-12.
+4-16.
 Opening up the ground floor passageway between nos.
 8 and 10 by removing 1930s door, and reinstate two adjacent door openings on front elevation.
 Replacement of two second floor windows on front elevation.
 Replacement of secondary glazing to front elevation.
 Alterations to the front elevation of the lower ground level and vaults beneath the pavement.
-Internal alterations within the terrace to rearrange the ground and lower ground levels for retail units (with new stairs between) and upper levels for office units, reinstate the plan form, internal features and providing a staircase in no.12.
-Cleaning the brickwork, works to repair sash windows, restore the railings and first floor balconettes.'
+Internal alterations within the terrace to reinstate the plan form and the internal features, rearrange the circulation between the lower ground and upper levels (with reinstated stairs in between) for office use.
+Cleaning the brickwork, repointing, works to repair sash windows, restore the railings and first floor balconettes of the north façade.'